wgsl-tooling-wg/wesl-js/tools/packages/bencher/README.md

 - Node.js 22.6+ (for native TypeScript support)
 - Use `--expose-gc --allow-natives-syntax` flags for garbage collection monitoring and V8 native functions

+## Understanding GC Time Measurements

+### GC Duration in Node.js Performance Hooks

+The `duration` field in GC PerformanceEntry records **stop-the-world pause time** - the time when JavaScript execution is actually blocked.
+This does NOT include:

+1. **Concurrent GC work** done in parallel threads (concurrent marking, sweeping)
+2. **Performance degradation** from CPU contention and cache effects
+3. **Total GC overhead** including preparation and cleanup

+### Key Findings

+1. **Multiple GC Events**: A single `gc()` call can trigger multiple GC events that are recorded separately
+2. **Incremental GC**: V8 breaks up GC work into smaller increments to reduce pause times
+3. **Duration < Impact**: The recorded duration is often much less than the actual performance impact